What Impacts Your Credit Score?Published on September 21, 2021 by CreditFresh

 In a tight spot, it’s natural to want to turn to personal loans and online lines of credit.
 They can help you out in financial emergencies, so you can take on unexpected expenses or urgent repairs you couldn’t otherwise afford.

 But there is a time and place for loans.
-If you end up applying for loans, lines of credit, and credit cards frequently when you don’t need them, you may be doing harm to your credit.
+If you end up applying for multiple loans, lines of credit, and credit cards frequently when you don’t need them, you may be doing harm to your credit.

 It depends on the financial institution.
 Sometimes when you request a line of credit online, a financial institution will use a soft credit check.
 A soft check has no impact on your credit score.